stoyky/stoyky.github.io/content/blog/mitre_attack_mcp_server/index.md

 ## Use Cases
 Now let's look at some use cases for this MCP server, to see what it is capable of answering. *Note: the GIFs may take a while to load*.
 ### General question answering
-The following question is provided to see if Claude can infer what the "ShellTea" malware is
+The following question is provided to see if Claude can infer what the "ShellTea" malware is and what tools it uses to find the right malware in the knowledge base:

 > What do you know about ShellTea malware?

-and what tools it uses to find the right malware in the knowledge base.
+![](img/shelltea.gif)

 Notice how it uses the *get_software_by_alias* tool to find the right malware (the main alias is [PUNCHBUGGY](https://attack.mitre.org/software/S0196/)).
 Claude also infers that it is attributed to the [FIN8](https://attack.mitre.org/groups/G0061/) group by the *get_object_by_content* tool.
-![](img/shelltea.gif)

 ### Finding Specifics
 Some campaigns have references in their description that suggest overlap with certain threat actor groups, but might not be explicitly attributed to them.